 The Games area can be provided for group use up to this time by arrangement.
 The Parish Council also provide basic changing rooms and a full size football pitch adjacent to the games area which can also be booked for use by contacting the parish clerk.

-Any group activity on the Open Space is by prior arrangement only, please contact the Parish Council to make a booking.
+Any group activity on the Open Space is by prior arrangement only, click here to make a booking enquiry

 Adventure and Play

 Much of the equipment on the Open Space is designed to be challenging, some items may only be suitable for the most adventurous.

 You decide – only you know the ability of the children in your care.
 Please keep a careful watch on them and make sure you are all playing safely.